 We also engage with local stakeholders and environmental non-government organizations (ENGOs) on issues of pertinence in the community.
 Examples include stewardship of rivers, environmental monitoring, and ecological improvements.

-- More than 50 different community events supported
+- More than 50 different community programs and initiatives supported in 2021

 INVESTING IN OUR COMMUNITY’S FUTURE